proycon/foliapy/docs/source/folia.rst

 Span Annotation
 +++++++++++++++++++

-FoLiA distinguishes token annotation and span annotation, token annotation is embedded in-line within a structural element, and the annotation therefore pertains to that structural element, whereas span annotation is stored in a stand-off annotation layer outside the element and refers back to it.
+FoLiA distinguishes inline annotation and span annotation, inline annotation is embedded in-line within a structural element, and the annotation therefore pertains to that structural element, whereas span annotation is stored in a stand-off annotation layer outside the element and refers back to it.
 Span